 Non-Privileged Mail Policy (General mail from family and friends):

-- Hardware of any type, metallic items, musical cards, popup greeting cards, electronic devices or components as they are not scannable into an image using standard process.
+- The hardware items of any type, metallic items, musical cards, popup greeting cards, electronic devices, or components are not scannable into an image using the standard process.

 - Oversized envelopes that are not scannable and envelopes that are not properly addressed to be returned to the sender.